Mats Point - Wawrinka backhand can withstand Nadal, says Wilander

-PARIS Stan Wawrinka's single-handed backhand can withstand the pummelling it will take from Rafael Nadal in Sunday's men's singles final at the French Open, according to three-times former champion Mats Wilander.
+PARIS (Reuters) - Stan Wawrinka's single-handed backhand can withstand the pummelling it will take from Rafael Nadal in Sunday's men's singles final at the French Open, according to three-times former champion Mats Wilander.

 The 32-year-old Swiss is looking to win the title for the second time but faces the ultimate challenge for a player employing a single-hander on clay -- dealing with the bouncing head-high ball delivered by the Spaniard's forehand.